Lightning-AI/litgpt/tutorials/oom.md

 ### Reduce the micro batch size

-Adjust the `--train.micro_batch_size` argument in the fine-tuning and pretraining scripts.
+Adjust the `micro_batch_size = ...` variable in the fine-tuning and pretraining scripts.
 This variable determines the number of samples loaded per iteration.

 A smaller value will simply load fewer samples simultaneously.
 The minimum value is 1.